Preterm Birth

 A steroid medication may be given to prepare the fetus’s lungs and other organs for a possible early birth.

 Preterm birth prevention can start even before you become pregnant.
-Your healthcare provider can help you address any risk factors that could be changed, like stopping smoking or getting better nutrition.
+Your healthcare provider can help you address any risk factors that could be changed, like stopping smoking, getting better nutrition, or discussing birth control options to help with pregnancy planning.

 During an early prenatal care visit, you will have a test to see if you have bacteria in your urine.
 The length of your cervix may be measured at the standard ultrasound exam between 18 and 23 weeks of pregnancy.
 If you are found to have a short cervix, treatment with vaginal progesterone may be recommended.
 This treatment has been shown to reduce the risk of preterm birth.
 This medication is also offered to people who have had a prior spontaneous preterm birth.